OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

 The supported ASCII format is quite flexible but the main requirements are:

-- Each data line must contain four numbers: X Y TVD MD separated with white-space.
+- Each data line must contain four numbers: X Y TVD(MSL) MD(RKB) separated with white-space.
 - Lines starting with `"--" or "#"` is considered to be comment lines
 - A line starting with none-number-characters are used as a well name after the following rules:
   - If the line contains a pair of : ```  "'", "`", "´", "’" or "‘" ``` the text between the quotation marks is used as a well name.